defano/jmonet/README.md

 ## Frequently asked questions

-#### Why do I need this?
-Doesn't Java's `Graphics2D` already let me draw stuff?
+#### I don't get it.
+Doesn't Java's `Graphics` already let me draw stuff?

 If you're not building an app that lets users paint lines and shapes with the mouse, this probably isn't for you.

-Java's Graphics context does indeed provide routines for drawing shapes, but there's a bit of work involved to map mouse and keyboard events into these calls the way a "paint" app expects.
-Getting scale, grids, and transforms to work correctly are a bit more complex than merely delegating to `AffineTransform`, too.
+Java's `Graphics` context does indeed provide routines for stroking and filling primitive shapes, but there's a quite a bit of work involved to map mouse and keyboard events into these calls the way a "paint" app expects.
+Getting scale, grids, and transforms to work correctly is a bit more complex than merely delegating to `AffineTransform`, too.

 #### How do I save my artwork?